ajaytalanki/BattleShip/README.md

 This project was very tedious and time consuming, and I am so happy with the way it turned out!
 Thank you for looking at my code.

 The configuration.txt passed into the command line arguments of this program is in this layout:
-Rows of board
+Rows of board \n
-Table of board
+Columns of board \n
-Number of Ships
+Number of Ships \n
-Ship name, ship size
+Ship name, ship size \n
 Ship name, ship size ...
 (List all the ships)